ioanniskousis/CAROUSEL/README.md

       const slides = slidesTB();
     ```

-    - Make your program so the *`slidesTB`* function returns the desired collection of images to present
+    - Make your program so the *`slidesTB`* function returns the desired collection of images to present.

+    - Take care of the size of your images to fit the responsivenes of the window. (default ratio is 7/4).